yingycl/Traffic-prediction/README.md

 # Traffic-prediction
-Traffic prediction of some roads using GCCN and LSTM
+Traffic prediction of some roads using GCN and LSTM